tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - todo: still need to group with existing questions (or remove if existed)
-  - where would you most like to visit in the world? why?
   - what's the good part about getting older?
   - how did it feel to get me go to make my own life?
   - how can I make each of my children feel as if they're the most special?